 - Enter the URL and click Import

-- Pick a template to go with the project
+- Pick a project template

 - Give the project a title and add a footer URL (your basic domain name or tagline)